Continuing Education Activity

 Contraindications

 There are no contraindications to synchronized cardioversion.
-The presence of a pacemaker or automated implanted cardiac defibrillator does not change the indication or performance of the procedure.
+The presence of a pacemaker or automated implanted cardiac defibrillator does not change the procedure's indication or performance.

 Equipment